covidgraph/covidgraph.github.io/README.md

 <img src="tim.jpg" width="100">

-**Tim Bleimehl** ([github/motey](https://github.com/motey)), working at [German Center for Diabetes Research](https://www.dzd-ev.de) as IT-cook-general.
+**Tim Bleimehl** ([github/motey](https://github.com/motey)), working as IT-cook-general.
 In this project Tim is working on the ETL pipeline for the CORD-19 Dataset.

 <img src="alex.jpg" width="100">

-**Dr. Alexander Jarasch** is the head of Data and Knowledge management department at the [German Center for Diabetes Research](https://www.dzd-ev.de/en/).
-His team supports scientists from basic research and and clinical research with IT solutions from data management to data analysis.
+**Dr. Alexander Jarasch**, bioinformatician, data manager, working with graph technology.
+In this project he connects scientists from basic and clinical research with our Covid-19 knwoledge graph.

 **Darko Križić**, CTO ([PRODYNA](https://www.prodyna.com/en/management))